jiovanniro/this-meets-arrow/README.md

 Your first task is to create an ES6 Person class with a constructor method and a printPlacesLived method.

-The constructor should assign a value to this.name and array of cities to this.cities.
+The constructor should assign a value to this.name and an array of cities to this.cities.

 The printPlacesLived method should loop through each city stored in this.cities and print the name and places lived to the terminal.